stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

         content: |
           {% include note.html type="single-line" content="This section is applicable only to **PostgreSQL**-based database integrations." %}

-          For PostgreSQL-based databases, Log-based replication will only work on master instances due to a feature gap in PostgreSQL 10.
+          For PostgreSQL-backed databases, Log-based replication will only work on master instances due to a feature gap in PostgreSQL 10.
 [Based on their forums](https://commitfest.postgresql.org/12/788/){:target="new"}, PostgreSQL is working on adding support for using logical replication on a read replica to a future version.

           If you're concerned about the increase in [disk space usage](limitation-6--disk-space-usage-postgresql) and the impact this may have, consider connecting a read replica and using [Key-based Incremental Replication]({{ link.replication.key-based-incremental | prepend: site.baseurl }}) instead.

           Otherwise, we recommend monitoring the instance's disk space usage during the first few replication jobs to minimize any negative impact on your database's performance.

-      - title: "Limitation 8: Multiple connections to a replication slot can cause data loss (PostgreSQL)"
+      - title: "Limitation 8: Multiple connections to a replication slot can cause data loss in Stitch (PostgreSQL)"
         anchor: "limitation-8--replication-slot-data-loss-postgresql"
         content: |
           {% include note.html type="single-line" content="This section is applicable only to **PostgreSQL**-based database integrations." %}